papadopoulouV/In-Vivo-Cavitation-Dose-Calculation/README.md

 # In-Vivo-Cavitation-Dose-Calculation
 These scripts can be used to determine the total cavitation dose across multiple treatments.
-Example voltage and time data for one animal across multiple treatment days (pre-processed for ease of using with this script) can be used with this script.
+Example voltage and time data for one animal across multiple treatment days (just 2 of 5 daily treatments are included) can be used with this script.

 # Requirements
 The code is written in MATLAB and requires you add the natsortfiles MATLAB function to your MATPATH: https://www.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort